Last Updated on April 18, 2022 by Rei Garnet

 How can rabbits die from a lack of exercise?

-As an example, a rabbit that’s not exercising can lead to obesity, which in turn can lead to hepatic lipidosis or fatty liver disease.
+As an example, a rabbit that’s not exercising can develop obesity, which in turn can lead to hepatic lipidosis, or fatty liver disease.

 - Weight loss

 - Decline in number and size of droppings (feces)

 Also, pregnancy toxemia caused by obesity due to lack of exercise can kill a rabbit.

 Pregnancy toxemia, also known as ketosis, is a condition that affects pregnant rabbits.

 Without meeting their required dietary intake, the rabbit’s body starts to use excessive amounts of fat to compensate.